-There would also seem to be room for increases in private-sector investments in many countries where investment levels have been low for many years.
-While privatesector investment should always await the identification of profitable opportunities, such developments as demographic change and climate change would seem to offer such opportunities almost everywhere.
+There would also seem room for increases in private sector investments in many countries where investment levels have been low for many years.
+While private sector investment should always await the identification of profitable opportunities, such developments as demographic change and climate change would seem to offer such opportunities almost everywhere.
 As well, many countries with large trade deficits need more investment in the production of tradable goods and services to allow those deficits to narrow to more sustainable levels.

 Governments could play a big role here, for better or for worse.
-Perhaps most importantly, private-sector investment will not be stimulated by a political environment that is anti-business.
-A number of authors have suggested that the depth and magnitude of the Great Depression in the United States owed a great deal to such negative attitudes.
+Perhaps most importantly, private sector investment will not be stimulated by a political environment which is anti business.
+A number of authors have suggested that the depth and magnitude of the Great Depression in the United States, owed a great deal to such negative attitudes54.
 Further, a climate of uncertainty about prospective government policies would also inhibit private investment.
+Finally, governments must allow a number of important prices that they (along with central banks) influence strongly to reflect market forces more faithfully.